LLNL/sundials/doc/arkode/examples/source/f2003_serial.rst

 Numerical method
 ----------------

-Since this driver and utility functions are written in Fortran-90, this example demonstrates the use of the FARKODE interface for the ARKode solver.
+Since this driver and utility functions are written in Fortran 2003, this example demonstrates the use of the FARKODE interface for the ARKode solver.
 For time integration, this example uses the fourth-order additive Runge-Kutta IMEX method, where the right-hand